Optical Images of Mini Boson Stars in Palatini $f(R)$ Gravity: Numerical results

 \subsection{Varying gravitational coupling parameter}

-In this subsection, we fix the initial scalar field at $\psi_0 = 0.18$ and investigate the impact of the gravitational coupling parameter $\xi$ on the optical images of the boson star.
-As in the previous subsection, we sequentially compute the numerical solutions for the metric, fit functions, and generate the optical and redshift images.

-Figure \ref{fig8} shows the variation of the scalar field $\psi$ with respect to the radial distance $r$ for different values of the gravitational coupling parameter $\xi$, with the initial scalar field set to $\psi_0 = 0.18$.
-It can be observed that as the radial distance $r$ increases, the scalar field $\psi$ decreases rapidly, approaching zero as $r \to \infty$.
-For a fixed value of $r$, an increase in $\xi$ results in a higher value of $\psi$.
-Figure \ref{fig9} presents the numerical solutions for the boson star metric components $-g_{tt}$ and $g_{rr}$, with the metric components of the Schwarzschild BH included for comparison.
-The numerical metric components exhibit similar behavior to those presented in Sec. \ref{6.1}, where the metric does not diverge as $r \to 0$, indicating the absence of an event horizon for the boson star.
-For $r > 8M$, the numerical metric components closely match those of the Schwarzschild BH.
+In this subsection, we fix the initial scalar field at $\psi_0 = 0.18$ and choose the gravitational coupling parameter $\xi = -0.1, -0.05, 0.01, 0.1$ to investigate the variations in the optical images of boson stars.
+Figure~\ref{fig8} shows the variation of the scalar field $\psi$ with respect to the radial distance $r$ for different values of $\xi$, where $\psi$ decreases rapidly as $r$ increases and approaches zero as $r \to \infty$.
+For a fixed $r$, increasing $\xi$ results in higher values of $\psi$.
+Figure~\ref{fig9} presents the numerical solutions for the metric components $-g_{tt}$ and $g_{rr}$, along with the corresponding components of the Schwarzschild black hole for comparison.
+The numerical metric components exhibit similar behavior to those in Sec.~\ref{6.1}, remaining finite as $r \to 0$, indicating the absence of an event horizon.
+For $r > 8M$, the solutions closely match the Schwarzschild metric, confirming the asymptotic flatness of the spacetime.

-The fitting results for the metric components are shown in Figure \ref{fig10}, where the numerical results are represented by dotted lines and the fitting functions are depicted by solid lines.
+The fitting results for the metric components are shown in Figure~\ref{fig10}, where the numerical results are plotted as dotted lines and the fitting functions as solid lines.
 It is evident that for both $-g_{tt}$ and $g_{rr}$, the numerical results closely match the fitting functions, allowing the fitted metric to be used in subsequent calculations.
-Tables \ref{tab3} and \ref{tab4} summarize the estimated values of the fitting function parameters and the boson star mass $m$ for different values of the gravitational coupling parameter $\xi$.
-It can be observed that as $\xi$ increases, the mass $m$ decreases.
+Tables~\ref{tab3} and~\ref{tab4} summarize the estimated values of the fitting function parameters and the boson star mass $m$ for different values of $\xi$.
+It is observed that as $\xi$ increases, the mass $m$ decreases.
+Figure~\ref{fig11} shows the derivative of the effective potential.
+For all values of $\xi$, the effective potential $V_{\mathrm{eff}}(r)$ does not vanish, indicating the absence of photon rings, as also illustrated in Figure~\ref{fig13}.

-The relationship between the effective potential $V_{eff}(r)$ (left subfigure) and its second derivative $[V_{eff}(r)]^{\prime\prime}$ (right subfigure) with the radial distance $r$ is shown in Figure \ref{fig11}.
-It can be observed that as $r \to \infty$, both $V_{eff}(r)$ and $[V_{eff}(r)]^{\prime\prime}$ tend to zero.
-The effective potential of the Schwarzschild BH increases monotonically, with its second derivative always negative; the effective potential of the boson star decreases monotonically, with its second derivative always positive.
-These differences are reflected in the optical images: for the Schwarzschild BH, a photon ring exists, whereas for the boson star, no photon ring is present.